Joshua Levine

 Bio

-My name is Joshua Levine.
-I'm a prompt engineer.
-AI systems are only as capable as the conversations they facilitate.
+As a prompt engineer, I believe AI systems are only as capable as the conversations they facilitate.
 The gap between what a system can do and what people actually use it for is an experience problem, not a capability problem.
 The second a user feels like the AI doesn't understand what they mean, not what they said but what they meant, the system stops being a tool and starts being an obstacle.

-Since Huzi, I've been shipping.
-I built a multi-agent publishing system that produces localized ebooks across ten languages.
+Since leaving Huzi, I built an autonomous multi-agent system that produced culturally localized ebooks across ten languages.
 I designed and built Aloha, a personal AI assistant with persistent memory, a self-authoring identity architecture, and autonomous daily operations.
-The landscape in this field shifts constantly, and I care more about building a durable understanding of how these systems work than about nailing any particular setup.
-The only thing that ages well is the ability to evaluate what's actually happening and respond to it.

 Project 1